damianhakert/damianhakert.github.io/source/handbook/sales_process/emailing/index.md

 1. If Marc is overloaded and can't reply in 24 hours he will inform Sytse by email

-1. In case any other team member receives a sales/commercial e-mail that is not addressed to the sales@gitlab.com address, they should forward it to Highrise and create a Highrise task assigned to Marc
+1. In case any other team member receives a sales/commercial e-mail that is not addressed to the sales@ gitlab.com address, they should forward it to Highrise and create a Highrise task assigned to Marc

 ## Follow-up on customers